Danielperezparada/customerJoke/README.md

 3.- Rise up the container of mongo and customerJoke and link it between them.

-Onece the command finish, you will have a server up and running in your host (a ubuntu VM in my case).
+Once the command finish, you will have a server up and running in your host (a ubuntu VM in my case).